Seasonal Planning for Morocco Travel

 Spring in Morocco (March to May)

-Temperatures in April reach a high of 75°F (24°C) in many places, while the coastline is a bit cooler—though you'll find the Atlantic coast warmer than the Mediterranean the farther south you venture.
+Temperatures in April reach a high of 75°F (24°C) in many places, while the coastline is a bit cooler, though you'll find the Atlantic coast warmer than the Mediterranean the farther south you venture.
 In Marrakesh, the weather sits around 75°F (24°C) during the day and drops to lows of 54°F (12°C) at night.
-Such pleasant weather draws like-minded tourists, so you'll want to book your accommodation in advance to ensure you get your first pick of accommodation.
+Such pleasant weather draws like-minded sightseers, so you'll want to book your accommodation in advance to ensure you get your first pick.

 Learn More